Time and

 This task

-involved two parts: inspecting and stacking the containers (A in the
+involved two stages: inspecting and stacking the containers (A in the

 graph above), then straightening and reorienting the stack and